Save-Dao/guide/docs/glossary.md

 The act of exiting shares from the DAO in exchange for a pro-rata share of the underlying capital bank relative to Share Value.

-#### Raid
+#### campaign

-A project.
-Raids can be internal or external, such as improving internal operations or building a public good.
+A project. campaigns can be internal or external, such as improving internal operations or building a public good.

-#### Raid Party
+#### campaign Party

-A team or collective of Guilders working together on a Raid.
+A team or collective of Guilders working together on a campaign.

 #### Round Table